Wolf recovery continues in Washington, state now home to at least 27 packs including in North Cascades

 “After years of reports of wolves in Western Washington, we are particularly excited by the confirmation of the first wolf pack west of the Cascade Crest in nearly a century, the Diobsud Pack near North Cascades National Park,” said Mitch Friedman, Conservation Northwest Executive Director.
 “This is a milestone worth celebrating, and a clear indication of the continued recovery of wolves in our state.”

 “It’s important to keep in mind that these annual wolf reports from the state represent a minimum number,” said Friedman.
 “Individual wolves are incredibly hard to document as they expand to new areas, and our state’s total wolf population is certainly higher than this baseline count.
-Given recent research by the University of Washington, we can be confident that in actuality well over 150 wolves roam Washington today.”
+Given recent research by the University of Washington, we can be confident that in actuality more than 150 wolves roam Washington today.”

 Map of confirmed 2018 wolf packs below.
 Watch a timelapse video showing pack expansion over the past eight years here!
 Or learn about the science on wolf-livestock conflict.